 The LA county eviction moratorium will apply to residential rental properties throughout the county, including residential units in the city of Los Angeles.

 The two month extension of the eviction moratorium applies to non-payment of rent cases when the tenant self-certifies 1) that they are at or below 80% of the Area Median Income and 2) that the reason they cannot pay the rent is due to a financial impact related to COVID.
 The tenant is supposed to self-certify within seven days of the rent becoming due.
+In addition to the AMI threshold, tenants and space renters must have experienced a substantial loss of monthly household income of at least 10% and/or have increased, unreimbursed household costs of more than 7.5% to be protected.

 In addition to these LA county tenant protections relating to non-payment of rent cases, most no-fault evictions are not allowed, and protections for unauthorized occupants or pets has also been extended for two additional months.